Skip to content

 Important rules:

-3. Use exemptions sparingly.
+3. Request exceptions sparingly.
 Most workloads do not need extra capabilities.

 4. Other policies still apply.
-The exemption only affects the Drop all capabilities rule.
+A capability exception only affects the Drop all capabilities rule.
 Enforced controls such as runAsNonRoot and allowPrivilegeEscalation still reject violating workloads, while audit-only checks remain informational.

-If you’re not sure whether you need an exemption, try without it first — most modern images work cleanly with drop: ["ALL"] and the default NET_BIND_SERVICE add-back for binding ports below 1024.
+If you’re not sure whether you need an exception, try without it first — most modern images work cleanly with drop: ["ALL"], and ports below 1024 only need the NET_BIND_SERVICE add-back.

 When a policy blocks your deployment, the error message Kupe returns includes the exact YAML to add.
 This section collects the most common ones for reference.